nccurry/okd-4-libvirt/README.md

 ## Assumptions

 * The QEMU/KVM host is running Fedora 31+
-* The QEMU/KVM host has 32GB+ Memory and a modern multi-core CPU
+* The QEMU/KVM host has 48GB+ memory and a modern multi-core CPU.
+64GB+ memory is ideal.
 * All virtual machines will run on a single QEMU/KVM host
 * Cluster DHCP will be handled through QEMU/KVM networking
 * Cluster DNS and Load Balancing will be handled through a separate Fedora CoreOS "utility" host (via CoreDNS and HAProxy)